 How to think about how to eat — Gary Taubes

-One week ago, the fantastic Low Carb Denver conference wrapped up.
-Here’s our first posted presentation, where the amazing Gary Taubes talks about lessons from the front line of LCHF clinical practice.
+Here’s the amazing Gary Taubes’ talk about lessons from the front line of LCHF clinical practice.

 Taubes interviewed over 100 practicing doctors prescribing low carb to their patients, in preparation for his upcoming new book.
 This talk is about old mistaken ideas, and the ongoing revolution in how people think about nutrition, weight and health.

 Gary Taubes: Again we had this conflict between what we’re being told to eat, whether the nutritional authorities were right or wrong telling us what to eat and what’s actually happening out there.